How it works

 sudo ./install.sh client

 on your client machine.
-Then open the file
+Then copy the file

 REMOTE_HOST with the hostname or IP address of your NAS.